rohit12crj/Study-Notes/Terraform/notes.md

 ✅ Explain Terraform lifecycle commands.

+---

-✅ how will u import already created resources into terraform
+✅ how will u import already created resources into terraform ?
+- terraform import

+---

-✅ What are data sources?
+✅  data sources in terraform

+---

 ✅ Difference between count and for_each?

 ✅ provisioners and when to use them and when not to use them

 ✅ How does Terraform manage dependencies?

-✅ What is terraform import?

 ✅ What is terraform refresh?